claudiu-persoiu/Just-Quizzing-Server/README.md

 Installation
 ------------

-- Copy the files to the server public directory (usually www or htdocs);
+- Copy the files to the server public directory (usually *www* or *htdocs*);
 - Make sure the web server have write permissions to db.info file and questions-img folder;
-- Run yourdomain/admin.php, with user "admin" and password "admin" (without quotes).
+- Run *yourdomain/admin.php*, with user "admin" and password "admin" (without quotes).

 Update
 ------

-- Backup the "data" folder in a safe location
+- Backup the *data* folder in a safe location
 - Overwrite the files with the new version
-- Copy the data folder back in the directory and overwrite the files
+- Copy the data folder back in the directory and overwrite with your saved files
-- Make sure the web server have write permissions to db.info file and questions-img folder;
+- Make sure the web server have write permissions to *db.info* file and *questions-img* folder
-- Open yourdomain/update-db.php to update the database
+- Open *yourdomain/update-db.php* to update the database

 Debug
 -----